 Will OTC hearing aids reduce cost of untreated hearing loss and lower risk of dementia?

-But there is a shadow on the sunny image: the hearing aid product of today is continuously failing to reach large parts of the population.
+The hearing aid product of today is continuously failing to reach large parts of the population.

 The result is the high social and economic cost of hearing impairment.
 A Study in 2006 [hear-it 2006] calculated the cost of unaided hearing impairment at 213 Billion Euro a year in Europe only.
 While this number is huge, it describes something intangible and is hard to put into relation to individual experience.

 A much more tangible cost of untreated hearing loss becomes apparent if you look at related decline of cognitive abilities.
 It is heartbreaking to imagine a life prematurely deteriorating due to curable but neglected health issue.

 A devastating result from several scientific studies states that adults with mild hearing loss are two times more likely to develop dementia [Sanches 2016].
 Higher level of hearing loss increases the risk up to fivefold.
 Such cognitive decline could effectively be avoided by timely use of hearing aids.
 However, due to its delayed onset, dementia is ignored as a reason for use of hearing aids.